PurplProto/android-pin-brute-force/README.md

 7. Execute `cargo ndk -t arm64-v8a -p 33 build --release`
     - Or for a statically linked binary do `RUSTFLAGS="-C target-feature=+crt-static" cargo ndk -t arm64-v8a -p 33 build --release` instead
 8. Locate the built executable at `target/aarch64-linux-android/release/android-pin-brute-force`

-## Downloads
-I had troubles getting the dynamically linked builds running in the Nethunter chroot environment, therefore all builds are built statically linked appart from x86_64, I could not get this building statically linked, therefore it is a dynamically linked binary.

-You can find the built binaries [on the releases page](https://github.com/PurplProto/android-pin-brute-force/releases/latest).

 ## Attributions